 Every study I’ve ever read on the topic draws the same conclusion: emotion is the enemy of investing.

 Yet humans are herd animals, subject to herd psychology.
 When others panic, we panic and feel the urge to sell our investments before we “lose everything.”
 When things look rosy and others are buying in droves, we want to buy in too, not wanting to “miss out” on the market’s gains.

 How do you combat these powerful emotional impulses that wreak such havoc on our returns?

 Every time I’ve lost money in the stock market, it happened because I invested outside my core investing plan.
 Or, more accurately, before I developed my core investing plan based on my financial goals.

 Everyone should create their own core investing strategy and then automate it.
 Yours may look different from mine, and there’s nothing wrong with that.
 But it should reflect expert advice, whether from a human investment advisor or a robo-advisor (more on these shortly).

 My core investment plan looks like this: I invest around 60% of my capital in stocks, all passively managed index funds.
 They comprise a mix of U.S. and international funds and a mix of small-, mid-, and large-cap funds.
 I invest in stocks primarily for long-term growth and diversification.

 The other 40% of capital goes into real estate — some direct property ownership and some indirect forms of real estate investing.
 I invest in real estate for immediate passive income, for tax advantages, and as a hedge against inflation.

 My stock investments are 100% automated from start to finish.
-That frees up time and energy for the real estate investments, which require more effort.
+That frees up time and energy for my real estate investments, which require more effort.